ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/primary-decode.md

 **Parameters**

 `buffer`: The array of bytes which contain the image data.
 `Width`: The width of the image in pixels.
 `Height`: The height of the image in pixels.
 `Stride`: The stride (or scan width) of the image.
 `format`: The image pixel format used in the image byte array.
-`templateName` The template name.
+`templateName`: The template name.

 **Return value**